matchylabs/matchy/book/src/reference/binary-format.md

 Format is platform-independent:

-- **Endianness**: All multi-byte values are big-endian
+- **Endianness**: Native byte order (little-endian on x86/ARM).
+Marker stored for future big-endian support if needed.
 - **Alignment**: Conservative alignment for all platforms
 - **Sizes**: Fixed-size types (`u32`, not `size_t`)
 - **ABI**: `#[repr(C)]` structures

-A database built on Linux/x86-64 works on macOS/ARM64.
+A database built on Linux/x86-64 works on macOS/ARM64 (both little-endian).

 ## Future Extensions